isaacrob/treesne/README.md

 ## Prerequisites

 Install Fit-SNE from https://github.com/KlugerLab/FIt-SNE and add the FIt-SNE directory that you cloned to your PYTHONPATH environmental variable.
 This lets tree-SNE access the Python file used to interface with FIt-SNE.
 This can be done one of several ways:
--run `export PYTHONPATH="$PYTHONPATH":/path/to/FIt-SNE` in your terminal before running your Python script using tree-SNE -add `export PYTHONPATH="$PYTHONPATH":/path/to/FIt-SNE` to your .bash_profile -add the line `import sys; sys.path.append('/path/to/FIt-SNE/')` to your Python script before calling `import tree_sne`
+- run `export PYTHONPATH="$PYTHONPATH":/path/to/FIt-SNE` in your terminal before running your Python script using tree-SNE
+- add `export PYTHONPATH="$PYTHONPATH":/path/to/FIt-SNE` to your .bash_profile
+- add the line `import sys; sys.path.append('/path/to/FIt-SNE/')` to your Python script before calling `import tree_sne`

 Also make sure to have Numpy, Scipy, Sklearn, and Matplotlib installed.